 We import around 90% of Guernsey's electricity from renewable sources from Europe via a network of subsea cables.
 This network is operated and managed by The Channel Islands Electricity Grid (CIEG), a joint company set up in 1998 between Guernsey Electricity and Jersey Electricity.

-The CIEG provides low carbon nuclear electricity to the Channel Islands energy mix and therefore provides greater security, and reduces the impact of the world fuel oil markets.
+The CIEG provides sustainable renewable electricity to the Channel Islands energy mix and therefore provides greater security, and reduces the impact of the world fuel oil markets.

 In 2000 the CIEG, funded their first cable, the 100MW Normandie 2 known as N2, and the 60MW Guernsey to Jersey cable, known as GJ1.

 There can be no doubt that the installation of the cable in 2000 transformed Guernsey’s electricity supply.
 Prior to this the power station, in St Sampson, operated continuously, generating 24 hours a day, 365 days a year.
 In 2017/18 Guernsey imported 86% of its electricity.